SamiJW/SQL/Multi Table Queries/JOIN Operator.md

 | 288         | 27          |
 | 508         | 17          |

-#### 1.bonus.
-Include the duration of time each customer's account has been open.
+#### Follow up: Include the duration of time each customer's account has been open.
 ````sql
 SELECT
     c.customer_id,